ispras/qdt/README.md

 #### Instantiate Moxie CPU

 A CPU instantiation is frequently architecture specific.
-As a result, it is not supported by machine draft generator yet.
+As a result, it is not supported by machine boilerplate generator yet.
 Therefore, there is only one absent part of the machine - its CPU.

 Add the line listed below to the beginning of machine initialization function